Zalak-P/Practice_Questions/DSA_Practice_Questions/6_Binary_Search/Binary_Search_Problems.md

 ```

-Instead of looking at both neighbors, you only look at one anchor: the neighbor directly to the right (nums[mid + 1]).
+Style B: Instead of looking at both neighbors, you only look at one anchor: the neighbor directly to the right (nums[mid + 1]).
 This tells you which direction the mountain slope is going.Because low < high, mid can never equal high.
 This guarantees that mid + 1 is always a valid index inside the array.
 It will never crash.

 ```python
 def find_peak_element(nums):
     low = 0
     high = len(nums) - 1

     while low < high:
         mid = (low + high) // 2

         # Compare mid with its immediate right neighbor
         if nums[mid] < nums[mid + 1]:
             low = mid + 1   # Upward slope: peak is to the right
         else:
             high = mid      # Downward slope: mid or left could be peak

     return low  # low and high converge perfectly on a peak
 ```